 Step 3: System Upgrade

 The upgrade can be executed without shutting down the system.
 In general it is highly recommended to wait for all scans to finish or to stop them.
 Additionally you should ensure no scheduled scans are launched during the upgrade.
 Scan results would be lost and there would be impact on performance.

 This will show the version a upgrade would install.
 This version was downloaded as part of the usual feed updates.

-It can happen that version shown as available is not the newest version according to the Greenbone Newsletter or according to the Greenbone OS Release History (for example this happens for a GSM ONE that is only booted on occasion).
+It can happen that version shown as available is not the newest version according to the Greenbone Newsletter or according to the page Greenbone OS: Current (for example this happens for a GSM ONE that is only booted on occasion).
 In this case either a feed update was not (yet) executed or the GSM currently can not access the Greenbone Feed Server.
 Should the Selfcheck of the main menu be successful, a manual Download via "Sync" can be requested.